mit-pdos/sigmaos/cpython3.11/Doc/library/asyncio-task.rst

       with :meth:`uncancel`.  :class:`TaskGroup` context managers use
       :func:`uncancel` in a similar fashion.

-      If end-user code is, for some reason, suppressing cancellation by catching :exc:`CancelledError`, it needs to call this method to remove the cancellation state.
+      If end-user code is, for some reason, suppresing cancellation by catching :exc:`CancelledError`, it needs to call this method to remove the cancellation state.

-      When this method decrements the cancellation count to zero, the method checks if a previous :meth:`cancel` call had arranged for :exc:`CancelledError` to be thrown into the task.
-      If it hasn't been thrown yet, that arrangement will be rescinded (by resetting the internal ``_must_cancel`` flag).

-   .. versionchanged:: 3.13
-      Changed to rescind pending cancellation requests upon reaching zero.

    .. method:: cancelling()